Roberts Štelmahers: Coaching career

 On 4 July 2022, Štelmahers signed as head coach of ZZ Leiden of the BNXT League.
 The same month, on 30 July, Nymburk announced Stelmahers as their new coach, a move criticised by Leiden's management.

 On 30 July 2022, he signed with ERA Nymburk of the National Basketball League.

 On 29 June 2023, Štelmahers signed a two-year (1+1) deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
-On 27 October, he was sacked after a poor start to the 2023–24 season.
+On 27 October, he was fired after a difficult start to the 2023–24 season.

 On December 4, 2024, he signed with Czarni Słupsk of the Polish Basketball League (PLK).